Reynolds (REYN)

 Underperform

-Reynolds keeps us up at night.
+Reynolds is up against the odds.
 Its weak gross margin and failure to generate revenue growth show it lacks demand and decent unit economics.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst